ssunko/BZP/README.md

 -	WEB contains web application files.
 This web project was created with MS Visual studio.

+The purpose of the website is to sell goods/services by individuals or organizations.
+It consists of two main parts: a public user part that allows you to navigate and search for specific items/services, and an account management part that allows you to list items/services on the website, setup/manage account settings, etc.

-Project was designed from the very beginning to be language independent.
-All labels are stored in DB as sets for each language.
-When web site starts - it loads all labeles for all supported languages into server memory as a set of objects and when request comes to the server, it generates web page using object for needed language.
+The project was designed from the very beginning to be language independent.
+All labels are stored in the database as sets for each language.
+When a website runs, it loads all the labels for all supported languages into the server's memory as a set of objects, and when a request comes to the server, it generates a web page using the object for the desired language.